 On-site Information and Registration: The registration desk, AMS book exhibit, and coffee service will be located in Thornton Hall, Room 404.
-The Invited Address lectures, Special Sessions and Contributed Paper Sessions will take place in the nearby classrooms.
+The Invited Address lectures will take place in Room 201 of the Science Building.
+Special Sessions and Contributed Paper Sessions will take place in the Business Building, Hensill Hall and Thornton Hall classrooms.
 Please look for additional information about specific session room locations on the web and in the printed program.
 For further information on building locations, a campus map is available at https://www.sfsu.edu/~sfsumap/graphics/sfsu_map_color.pdf.

 Book Sales: Stop by the on-site AMS bookstore to review the newest publications and take advantage of exhibit discounts and free shipping on all on site orders!
 AMS and MAA members receive 40% off list price.
 Nonmembers receive a 25% discount.
 Not a member?
 Ask a representative about the benefits of AMS membership.

 AMS Editorial Activity: An acquisitions editor from the AMS book program will be present to speak with prospective authors.
 If you have a book project that you wish to discuss with the AMS, please stop by the book exhibit.

 Membership Activities: Stop by the AMS Membership Exhibit to learn about the benefits of AMS Membership.
 Members receive free shipping on purchases all year long and additional discounts on books purchased at meetings, subscriptions to Notices and Bulletin, discounted registration for world-class meetings and conferences, and more!

 Complimentary Refreshments will be served courtesy in part by the AMS Membership Department.

 It is the goal of the AMS to ensure that its conferences are accessible to all, regardless of disability.
 The AMS will strive, unless it is not practicable, to choose venues that are fully accessible to the physically handicapped.